We believe that you should be able to live the life you want to live, including your choice of career.

 As far as possible, CF should not be allowed to limit your choices; focus on what you can do, not what you can't.

 When should you tell an employer you have cystic fibrosis?

-If you need more information, or want to share tips, support and advice, check out our Forum.
-You will need to sign up to access the Forum.
+If you need more information, or want to share tips, support and advice, please contact us.